kbuzsaki/awbw_enhancements/README.md

-# AWBW Helper
+# AWBW Enhancements

-"AWBW Helper" is a chrome extension that adds some extra functionality to [Advance Wars By Web](https://awbw.amarriner.com).
+"AWBW Enhancements" is a chrome extension that adds some extra functionality to [Advance Wars By Web](https://awbw.amarriner.com).
 You can install it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/awbw-helper/cnkhdcnafdfffpkbbbeghbdjkabhbkfi).